krahulreddy/Volunteers-App/SRS help file.md

 #close entries: he can reopen entries if he wishes, (button) to opt open or close entries. describe about waiting list of volunteers as mentioned by sir.

-#cancel volunteer request: this will be reflected in hists
+#cancel volunteer request: this will be reflected in lists

 #cancel event: all approved volunteers will be notified and event will be removed from'my events' tab